10 Best Places to See in Prague

 10. Lesser Town (Malá Strana)

-Walking through the Lesser Town is like stepping back in time, with its labyrinth of narrow streets, hidden gardens, and traditional pubs.
-The area is known for its serene ambiance, offering a peaceful retreat from the bustling city center.
-The Baroque gardens, such as Vrtba Garden, provide stunning views and are open to the public during the summer months.
+Walking in Lesser Town is like stepping back in time, with its narrow streets, hidden gardens and traditional pubs.
+The area is known for its peaceful atmosphere and is a retreat from the city centre.
+The Baroque gardens, like Vrtba Garden, are open to the public in summer.

 • Location: Malá Strana, 118 00 Prague 5